timothywarner/az500/README.md

 - Configure Microsoft Defender for Servers, Microsoft Defender for Databases, and Microsoft Defender for Storage
 - Implement and manage agentless scanning for virtual machines in Microsoft Defender for Servers
 - Implement and manage Microsoft Defender Vulnerability Management for Azure virtual machines
-- Connect to and configure settings in Microsoft Defender for Cloud Devops Security, including GitHub, Azure DevOps, and GitLab
+- Connect to and configure settings in Microsoft Defender for Cloud DevOps Security, including GitHub, Azure DevOps, and GitLab

 ##### 4.4 Configure and manage security monitoring and automation solutions
 - Manage and respond to security alerts in Microsoft Defender for Cloud